 Please use our online forms to report or request council services.

-Make a general COVID-19 related enquiry online or email firstname.lastname@example.org where possible, rather than telephone.
+Make a general COVID-19 related enquiry online or email firstname.lastname@example.org.

-The main restrictions are:
+The main features are:

-- people must work from home wherever possible
+- People must work from home wherever possible

 Key council services continue to be delivered, we will publish details of any changes.

 Our strategic recovery aims outline how we will continue to build a better Newport by protecting lives, supporting our communities and the vulnerable, reducing inequalities and rebuilding our economy.